Heckie75/Mipow-Playbulb-BTL201/mipow-playbulb-btl201-bt-api.md

 - which is ABCD

 *Note:* This is at least NOT available for Rainbow (BTL200) and Playbulb SMART (BTL201).
 Mipow Playbulb Spot Mesh (BTL203) supports PIN

-*Note:* This is the only value that Mipow Playbulb Rainbow (BTL200) and Playbulb SMART (BTL201) seems to kept after you have disconnected the bulb from power.
-Mipow Playbulb Spot Mesh (BTL203) remembers the whole state, light, effect etc.

 ## Color
 The color of the bulb.
 Can also be used in order to read current color, in case that effect runs.